-On the RCC1410, connect a PC (Personal Computer running a Windows Microsoft operating system) serial port to the MJ1 port.
+Connect a PC (Personal Computer running a Windows Microsoft operating system) serial port to the MJ1 port on the RCC.
 CBL600 adapter and cable can be used to connect the MJ1 port to the PC's USB port

-Figure 10.2 - MJ1 Connector on the RCC1410 to be used via Serial or with Serial to USB adapter to PC
+Figure 10.2 - MJ1 Connector to be used via Serial or with Serial to USB adapter to PC

-If the recommended CBL600 serial to usb adapter is used, the PC should automatically recognize it.
+If the recommended CBL600 serial to usb adapter is used, the following dialogs will appear to configure the USB port driver when a powered up unit is connected to the PC:

-Now that the RCC is plugged in, go to Cscape, Tools, Application Settings, Communications, Configure>> and choose the USB port (in this example Com 3).
+Now that the RCC is plugged in, go to Cscape, Tools, Application Settings, Communications and choose the USB port (in this example Com 3).